 Regardless of whether you decide on a full-time or part-time MBA, you will be required to have at least two years of professional experience prior to your application to be admitted, whereby most of the students in the part-time program have already had over five years of experience.

 Students of the MBA part-time program take some of their courses together with students of the full-time program.
 This will give you the opportunity to study in a more diverse environment and expand your professional network.
-Each semester starts off with a six-day Intensive Week in which you can visit courses, participate in network events and work on different projects.
+For the perfect start, each semester begins with a six-day kick-off week during which you can attend courses, participate in networking events and work on projects.

 The “MBS Flagship” courses Responsible Leadership, Innovation & Entrepreneurship, and Global Management will focus on business administration topics, which are based on the values of Munich Business School and make the MBA General Management a unique study program.